Artificial Intelligence ETF (BOTZ) Hits New 52-Week High

-For investors seeking momentum, Robotics & Artificial Intelligence ETF BOTZ is probably on radar.
-The fund just hit a 52-week high and is up 49.5% from its 52-week low price of $17.33/share.
+For investors seeking momentum, Global X Robotics & Artificial Intelligence ETF BOTZ is probably on radar.
+The fund just hit a 52-week high, and is up 53.9% from its 52-week low of $17.33 per share.

 But are more gains in store for this ETF?
 Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed: